FROM THE PRESIDENT'S DESK

 Mars Hill is centered in Christ.
 Every student, every day, experiences a meaningful Bible class and engages in worship with their classmates through age-appropriate chapel.
 Our teachers incorporate a Christian vision of the world into every discipline, and our students are encouraged to develop hearts for service.
 Most of the stories I could tell you about spirituality and character are stories behind-the-scenes -- acts of kindness and extra-mile activities that show the high quality of these students and their care for the life Jesus modeled.

-Mars Hill is cultivating a culture of innovation.
-Last year we became the first private school (and currently the only private school) in the state of Alabama to achieve Cognia STEM certification.
+Mars Hill is creating a culture of innovation.
+In 2019 we became the first private school in the state of Alabama to achieve Cognia STEM certification.
 We are also proud to be the only TK-12 STEM certified school in the Shoals.
 Our 1:1 technology initiative means that every child has his or her own dedicated device, and our new elementary STEM lab provides opportunities for kids to create their own robotics and engage in technology.

 Mars Hill is excelling in academics.
-Last year’s graduating class received more scholarship money for college than any class before them—over 4 million dollars.
-ACT preparation is offered to all high school students, and the results speak for themselves.
-Our average composite ACT score last year was the highest in our competitive area, and among the best in the state.
-In fact, over 98% of Mars Hill graduates go on to post-secondary education, then off to law school, medical school, engineering and nursing programs, as well as excellent vocational schools.
+Last year’s graduating class received over 3 million dollars in scholarships – an average of over $76,000 per student. fact, 93% of Mars Hill graduates go on to post-secondary education, then off to law school, medical school, engineering and nursing programs, as well as excellent vocational schools.

 Mars Hill is also excelling in athletics programs and extra-curricular activities.
-Our football team went all the way to the championship game in Auburn and is the Alabama 1A state runner-up.
-Our girls’ varsity basketball team made it all the way to the final four.
-Erika Mitchell graduated as the second highest all-time 3-points scorer for boys OR girls in Mars Hill’s history.
-Our cheerleaders had an impressive year, appearing in their own state program and all of our championship runs.
-Our sports programs include baseball, softball, golf, volleyball, tennis, fishing, cross-country, and more.
+The 2020-21 season brought another state championship in football, as well as the first girls’ golf state championship in school history.
+The boys’ soccer team made it to the championship game, coming home as the 1A-3A state runners-up.
+Our sports programs include baseball, softball, basketball, football, soccer, golf, volleyball, tennis, fishing, cross-country, and more.
 We also place a strong emphasis on the arts.
-Every elementary student participates in weekly music, art, and foreign language classes, while every middle and high school student participates in his or her choice of a fine arts program during a special block dedicated to the arts.
+Every elementary student participates in weekly music, art, and foreign language classes, while every middle school student participates in his or her choice of a fine arts program during a special block dedicated to the arts.
 From Show Choir to band and from robotics to debate, with over 30 sports, clubs, societies and programs for our students to enjoy, opportunities abound for Mars Hill students.

 Mars Hill is increasing in diversity.
 We are thrilled to have the first female vice-president in our school’s history, an increased presence of people of color among the student population, and a school-wide commitment to welcoming and embracing diversity as one of the five main strategic goals of the school.

 Mars Hill is financially secure.
-We finished the 2019-2020 school year under budget and increased our development total from the previous year.
+We finished the school year under budget and increased our development total by 70% over the previous year.
 Our donor base continues to provide generously.
-Due to the foresight and generosity of Dr. Mitch Burford, our endowment is healthier than it has ever been in our 149-year history.
+Due to the foresight and generosity of Dr. Mitch Burford, our endowment is healthier than it has ever been in our 150-year history.
 And I’m excited to say that this year we have received donations from several new, first-time donors, including alumni who are now investing in a new generation of Mars Hill students.

 In all these areas and more, Mars Hill is casting a vision to shape the future.
 In 1872 our founder and first president, T. B. Larimore, was asked why we exist at all.
 “Our object,” Larimore responded, “is to perpetuate an institution that shall be an honor to the worthy country and community in which it shall stand as a bright and burning light.”